Cryptkeeper/lightorama-protocol/README.md

 As a reference, 2s is encoded as `[0x80, 0xFF]` (with a decimal value of `255`) which defines the break point in the previously mention encoding logic.

-Any scale could technically be applied atop this behavior assuming the resulting encoded values stay within the assumed boundries of `5099` (0.1s) and `20` (25s).
+Any scale could technically be applied atop this behavior assuming the resulting encoded values stay within the assumed boundaries of `5099` (0.1s) and `20` (25s).

 ### Command IDs
 Command IDs represent a predefined action for the controller to execute.